-SLS will undergo a green hot fire test called Artemis-1 before being shipped to the Kennedy Space Center for final assembly and to be integrated with the Orion spacecraft.
-This test of the rocket’s core stage and its integrated systems is the last test before the rocket is moved from Stennis Space Center to Cape Canaveral.
+SLS underwent a green hot fire test called Artemis-1 before being shipped to the Kennedy Space Center for final assembly and to be integrated with the Orion spacecraft.
+This test of the rocket’s core stage and its integrated systems is the last test before the rocket was moved from Stennis Space Center to Cape Canaveral.
 The test simulates the launch by loading the propellants and firing the four RS-25 engines together to demonstrate that the engines, fuel tanks and systems, and the software can all perform together as they will when the rocket is actually launched.

 NASA’s Orion spacecraft is built to take the human crew to space for the Artemis program.
 Orion has emergency abort capability, life support systems that will sustain the crew during the space travel, and will keep the crew safe during re-entry from deep space.
 Orion is to launch on NASA’s heavy-lift rocket, the Space Launch System.
 Orion missions will launch from Kennedy Space Center on Launch Complex 39B